Platonic (TV series): Development

 On October 15, 2020, Apple TV+ gave the production a series order consisting of 10 half-hour long episodes.
-The series is created by Nick Stoller and Francesca Delbanco who are also expected executive produced alongside Rose Byrne, Seth Rogen, and Conor Welch.
+The series is created and showran by Nicholas Stoller and Francesca Delbanco who also serve as executive producers alongside Rose Byrne, Seth Rogen, and Conor Welch.
+Stoller also directed the series.
 Stoller Global Solutions and Sony Pictures Television are producing the series.
-Stoller is also set to direct the series.
+On December 14, 2023, Apple TV+ renewed the series for a second season.

 Casting

 Upon series order announcement, Byrne and Rogen were also cast in undisclosed starring roles.
 On May 5, 2022, Luke Macfarlane, Tre Hale, Carla Gallo, and Andrew Lopez joined the main cast.
 On June 29, 2022, Alisha Wainwright, Guy Branum, Janet Varney, Emily Kimball, and Vinny Thomas were cast in recurring roles.
+On September 18, 2024, Aidy Bryant, Kyle Mooney, and Beck Bennett joined the cast in recurring capacities for the second season.

 Filming

-Filming began by May 2022, with production taking place in Los Angeles.
+Filming of the first season began by May 2022, with production taking place in Los Angeles.